 1. Executive Summary

-This is the implementation Plan from the Sustaining Arctic Observing Networks (SAON) for ArcticGEOSS as a GEO Community Initiative.
+This is the implementation Plan from the Sustaining Arctic Observing Networks (SAON) for ArcticGEOSS as a GEO Community Activity.

 SAON's Vision is a connected, collaborative, and comprehensive long-term pan-Arctic Observing System that serves societal needs.
 The Mission of SAON is to facilitate, coordinate, and advocate for coordinated international pan-Arctic observations and to mobilize the support needed to sustain them.
+This vision is in many aspects the vision of the Group on Earth Observation globally.

 The Strategy for SAON (1) describes the following three goals: